NYPL/discovery-sandbox/DEPLOYMENT.md

 ----
 Deploy to the qa server:

+_(Note that updates to origin/qa trigger a deploy to discovery-ui-qa.
+The following demonstrates manually deploying qa should you need to.)_

 - Merge working and approved changes up to `qa`
 - Update `global.application_name` in `.elasticbeanstalk/config.yml`:
 ```